josefadamcik/SofleKeyboard/docs/build_guide_choc.md

 ### Solder misc components

-Solder the reset switch and encoder if you haven't already.
+Solder the reset switch, TRRS connector and encoder if you haven't already.

 ### Assemble